Aisha-hash/odin-recipes/README.md

 Basic recipe website
-This is my first project where I am building a recipe website with the help of basic HTML knowledge I have learned.
+This is my first project where I am building a recipe website with the help of basic HTML and CSS knowledge I have learned.